mpv-player/mpv/DOCS/man/input.rst

 ``ao-volume`` (RW)
     System volume.
 This property is available only if mpv audio output is currently active, and only if the underlying implementation supports volume control.
-What this option does depends on the API.
-For example, on ALSA this usually changes system-wide audio, while with PulseAudio this controls per-application volume.
+What this option does, or how the value is interpreted depends on the API.
+For example, on ALSA this usually changes system-wide audio volume on a linear curve, while with PulseAudio this controls per-application volume on a cubic curve.

 ``ao-mute`` (RW)
     Similar to ``ao-volume``, but controls the mute state.
 May be unimplemented